Dr. Michael Henry

-Dr Henry is listed in the 1850’s Griffiths Valuation as Medical Doctor, living in House No 34, Market St, Swnford. [i]
+Dr Henry is listed in the 1850’s Griffiths Valuation as medical doctor, living in House No 34 Market Street Swineford. [i]

-Dr. Henry’s dying wish as he succumbed to the Cholera epidemic within the workhouse was that he be buried with the people whom he had treated.
-When he passed away during 1868 he was buried within “The Potter’s Field” as had been his wish. [iii]
+Dr. Henry’s dying wish as he succumbed to the Cholera Epidemic within the workhouse was that he be buried with the people whom he had treated.
+This was accomplished following his demise during 1868.
+He was buried within ‘The Potter’s Field’ as had been his wish. [iii]

 The Swinford Union was established on 11th April 1840 when the Assistant Commissioner Joseph Burke acquired six acres of land for 18.00 pounds annual land from William Brabazon.
 The workhouse was built between the years of (1840 – 1842).
 I t occupied a 6-acre site on Barrack Street.
 Its construction cost 7,100 pounds plus 1,300 pounds for fixtures and fittings etc. It was designed to hold 700 people.
 The workhouse was overseen by a board of guardians.
 The first inmates were admitted on 14th April 1846.
 On one day alone, 10th November 1846, 120 people were admitted above the regulated number.
 During the following year ‘Black 47’ diseases such as dysentery and typhus were widespread; the number of recorded deaths within the Union was 369 persons.
 Sr. Mary Xavier Henry was appointed Matron of the Workhouse during 1883.
 The 1901 Census Returns portray that the Population of The Union was 44,162.
 Included amongst its Inmates at one time were Michael Davitt (aged six and a half years) with his mother. [iv]